 Amy Wang: K-Ming Chang and Carmen Maria Machado have always been huge inspirations of mine.
 In the Dream House and Bestiary are books I find myself returning to, over and over, because they’re such beautiful and thoughtful works of literature.
 K-Ming Chang in particular just uses such interesting metaphors, and I love the freshness of her prose.

-I also find myself bouncing off of my writer friends’ work when we workshop together, specifically Stella Lei and Emma Chan.
+I also find myself bouncing off of my writer friends’ work when we workshop together, specifically Nova Wang and Emma Chan.

-(Read our Capsule Collective interview with Stella Lei!)
+(Read our Capsule Collective interview with Nova Wang!)

 Capsule Stories: Do you also write fanfiction?
 How has reading and writing fanfiction influenced your writing?